The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 Senior loans are the most common type of debt finance used in the acquisition of Irish companies.
 Senior loans can be secured or unsecured, although they will typically be secured unless the borrower is a strong credit.
 Senior loans may be provided by banks, direct lenders and institutional investors.
 The senior component of an acquisition financing may be comprised of some or all of the following:

-The senior facility agreement may also contain provisions allowing the borrower to incur incremental or additional facilities under the facility agreement.
+The facility agreement may also contain provisions allowing the borrower to incur incremental or additional facilities under the facility agreement.

 While less common than senior-only structures, senior/mezzanine loans are another common type of debt structure used in the acquisition of Irish companies.
 Typically, the mezzanine debt will be provided by direct lenders (such as debt funds and specialist mezzanine houses).
-The mezzanine debt will benefit from the same guarantees and security as the senior debt, but will be contractually subordinated to senior debt.
+The mezzanine debt will benefit from the same guarantees and security as the senior debt, but will be contractually subordinated to the senior debt.
 Mezzanine debt will be more expensive than senior debt and usually accounts for a much lower proportion of the financing package than senior debt.

 PIK loans have not been a typical feature of acquisition financings in Ireland in recent years.